Fashion Secrets

 Fashion pill of the day:

-It was a sign of criticism, nonconformity and revolution during the boom of the beat generation - you should ask Mary Quant, she knows about it - and in full bloom of hippy culture.
+It was a sign of criticism, nonconformity, and revolution during the boom of the beat generation – you should ask Mary Quant, she knows something about it - and in the full bloom of hippie culture.

-The symbolism it assumed was undoubtedly greater than the portion of skin it uncovered or left hidden, intact from malicious glances.
+The symbolism it assumed was undoubtedly greater than the portion of skin it revealed or left hidden, intact from prying eyes.

 Wow, someone did their homework.
-You hit the nail on the head!
+You hit the mark!

-Today we talk about skirts, and of clothes as a woman in general.
-Their length was very variable in the narrative arc traced by fashion, almost proportional to the social perspective that affected them, despite themselves.
+Today we talk about skirts, and dresses for women in general.
+Their length has been very variable throughout the narrative arc traced by fashion, almost proportional to the social perspective that affected them, whether they liked it or not.

-Look at the twentieth century, take into consideration the period between the post-war years, 1920, and the 1990s.
-In less than three quarters of a century, you will be able to see how the perception of modesty and consequently the length of these garments has changed countless times, even in fluctuating ways.
+Look at the twentieth century, consider the period between the years of the first post-war, the 1920s, and the 1990s.
+In less than three-quarters of a century, you will see how the perception of modesty and consequently the length of these garments has changed countless times, in a fluctuating manner.

 Why all these drastic changes?

-We can simply attribute it as the only conditioning factor trend but it would not be the actual answer, the real solution to the question, indeed we would only be scratching the softest part, its surface.
+We could simply attribute the only conditioning factor to the trend but that would not be the actual answer, the real solution to the question, rather we would only be scratching the softest part, its surface.

-Today I am about to reveal to you that they are absolutely not to be based on the single reason mentioned above.
+Today I'm about to reveal to you that they should not be based solely on the single reason mentioned above.

 An example?

-Simply put, every time there was a positive trend on the stock market, the hemlines on women's dresses shortened and then fell along the thighs and up to the knees, when instead the trends were at a peak.
+Put simply, whenever there was a positive trend in the stock market, the hems on women's clothing would shorten and then descend, along the thighs and beyond the knees, when trends were plummeting.

 In short, hems fluctuated based on stock prices and gross domestic product.

-The first test of the index came after just three years, during the great bubble of '29.
+The first proof of the index came just three years later, during the great bubble of '29.

-Imagine the purchasing power of a woman in that period of crisis: with the little liquidity left, logically she bought only the necessary goods.
+Imagine the purchasing power of a woman during that crisis period: with the little liquidity left, she would logically only buy necessary goods.

-This corresponded to the growing use of office clothing even in everyday life, gray and almost ankle-length.
+This corresponded to the increasing use of office clothing even in daily life, gray and long almost to the ankles.

 And in more pleasant times?

-Reverse!
-In the subsequent economic boom showing off the glitz was a must and there was enough money to do it.
+U-turn!
+In the subsequent economic boom, flaunting luxury was a must and there was enough money to do so.

-And immediately toast with short skirts, glittering men's clothes and contraband alcohol in a Chicago speakeasy, a cocktail accompanied by the frenetic rhythm of a swing song.
+And immediately toasting with short skirts, dazzling men's suits, and bootleg alcohol in a speakeasy in Chicago, a cocktail accompanied by the frenetic rhythm of a swing tune.

 Moral of the story?

-Ps Professor Taylor's theory is still highly accredited, furthermore in 2010 it received several academic validations.
+The theory of Professor Taylor is still very much accredited, and in 2010 it received several academic validations.